 Credit quality ratings range from AAA (highest) to D (lowest).
 Securities rated BBB or above are considered investment grade.
 Securities rated BB and below are lower-rated securities (junk bonds).
 High-yielding, non- investment grade bonds (junk bonds) involve higher risks than investment grade bonds.

-Mortgage securities and collateralized mortgage obligations (CMOs) are subject to prepayment risk and the risk of default on the underlying mortgages or other assets; such derivatives may increase volatility.
+Mortgage securities and collateralized mortgage obligations (CMOs) and other asset-backed securities are subject to prepayment risk and the risk of default on the underlying mortgages or other assets; such derivatives may increase volatility.
 Certain funds may purchase high yield securities, senior loans, private placements, or restricted securities that may carry liquidity risks.
 A fund may experience increased costs, losses and delays in liquidating underlying securities should the seller of a repurchase agreement declare bankruptcy or default.

 Certain funds may invest a greater percentage of their assets in a smaller number of securities.
 Holding fewer securities increases the risk that the value of the fund could go down because of the poor performance of a single investment.